For a long time I've read that you could use your Apple/Mac keyboard to access the menubar on MacOS systems using the

 [Control][F2] keystroke.
-Well, that never actually worked, so I logically assumed that everyone else was insane.
+That never actually worked, so I logically assumed that everyone else was insane.

 Well, it turns out that what really happened is that silly me was using Apple keyboards ... and as I was trying to figure this out again today, I looked over at that